polettix/dibs/README.md

 The `dibspacks` list, as anticipated, is a sequence of pointers to dibspacks, each of which is either a plain string or an associative array with the following basic structure:

+- `args`: a list of additional arguments to pass when invoking the dibspack program.
+These can either be plain *scalars* (strings, numbers, ...) or associative arrays as described below;

 - `default`: names a key inside the `defaults.dibspack` section of the `dibs.yml` file where default options can be taken.